Omarr01/Virtual-Clinic-UI-UX/README.md

 # Virtual-Clinic-UI-UX
-Designed and created a clickable mockup for a virtual clinic.
+Derived functional requirements as user stories (RE and analyzing a problem scenario) and designed and created a clickable mockup for a virtual clinic.

 The overarching theme of this project is to create an online virtual clinic management software.
 A virtual clinic management software is a software solution for clinics, doctors,